2017-18 NH Bar Member Annual Requirements

 - state reporter or deputy state reporter appointed pursuant to RSA 505:1;

 - full-time clerk or deputy clerk of court;

 - elected state or federal official.

-The recording of continuing legal education credits and filing of affidavit are made via the Attorney Reporting Tool (ART).
-Go to ART at www.nhmcle.org
+The recording of continuing legal education credits and filing of affidavit are made electronically.
+Go to the Member Dashboard

 Informative videos and information about the three steps to member licensure renewal are